 Over the years, our team has identified some core truths about successful partnerships.
-Our Account Director for New Zealand, Terry McCarthy, gathered some of these thoughts together in his most recent article for the Insights Association blog.
-Some of the points he covers include:
+Our Account Director for New Zealand, Terry McCarthy, gathered some of these thoughts together in an article for the Insights Association blog.
+Some of the points he covered included:

 - Encourage new ways of thinking about a challenge or problem by bringing a fresh new perspective to the table.
 “Your knowledge and advice will drive the relationship if you speak up.”